DFMERA/OpenAI_Medical_Assistant/README.md

 ```
 The API runs in ```http://localhost:7071/api/CallQnAApi```

-Second, we need to run the web project, open the project Blazor_QnA_OpenAI in VS Code, edit the file CQnAOpenAI.razor.js and change the next line with your [Azure Speech suscription key](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) and region
+Second, we need to run the web project, open the project Blazor_QnA_OpenAI in VS Code, edit the file CQnAOpenAI.razor.js and change the next line with your [Azure Speech subscription key](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) and region
 ```
-var subscriptionKey = "{Azure Speech Suscription Key}", serviceRegion = "{Azure Speech Region}";
+var subscriptionKey = "{Azure Speech Subscription Key}", serviceRegion = "{Azure Speech Region}";
 ```
 If you want the project to understand you in English you have to change the value of the next line to **en-US**
 ```